How I separate self-worth from productivity

 Ask yourself if what you are doing is getting you closer to any particular goal

-It is important to have goals, something that constantly sparks our purpose.
+It is essential to have goals, something that continually sparks our purpose.
 Maybe you desire to live in a different country, or want to learn to play the piano, or want to set out on a new career path.
 These are things that are worthwhile to be working towards.
 Working to simply keep our hands and our minds occupied can be the greatest distraction from living.

 This week I found myself needlessly dusting our bookshelves.
-It wasn’t work that was getting me closer to any of my goals and it was simply serving as a distraction.
+It wasn’t work that was getting me closer to any of my goals, and it was merely serving as a distraction.
 (Instead, I am going to donate the books.
 I think they are meant to be shared, not dusted!)

 Determine what really needs to be accomplished ... and what doesn’t

 Use your personal goals as a filter for thinking.
 This will help you decide what truly needs to be given attention on any particular day.
 You will feel more accomplished in completing the meaningful tasks that are incrementally getting you closer to your goal, instead of the tasks that just keep you busy.

 It can be difficult at first but try not to let guilt creep into the back of your mind.
 Sometimes though, the laundry can actually wait and or maybe you finally admit to yourself that you didn’t want to go to that social obligation after all.